 USDA is dedicated to reaching a broad set of producers and agricultural businesses through our Pandemic Assistance for Producers initiative.
-Since January, USDA has provided more than $11 billion of assistance directly to producers and food and agriculture businesses.
 Visit this page frequently for the latest updates on this critical initiative.

 Direct Pandemic Assistance for Producers

 On March 24, 2021 USDA announced updates to the Coronavirus Food Assistance Program (CFAP) for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
 USDA's Farm Service Agency (FSA) reopened signup for CFAP 2 for at least 60 days beginning on April 5, 2021.
 CFAP was also updated to include an increase in CFAP 1 payment rates for cattle, additional CFAP 2 assistance for eligible row-crop producers, and processing of eligible payments for CFAP Additional Assistance.

 Visit farmers.gov/pandemic-assistance/cfap for more information on the Coronavirus Food Assistance Program, including eligible commodities, producer eligibility, payment limitations and structure, and options to apply.

 On July 13, 2021 USDA announced the Pandemic Livestock Indemnity Program (PLIP).
 PLIP provides financial assistance to support producers of eligible swine, chickens, and turkeys depopulated from March 1, 2020, through December 26, 2020.
 To be eligible, depopulation of poultry or livestock must have been due to insufficient processing access resulting from the COVID-19 pandemic.
 Livestock and poultry also must have been physically located in the United States or a territory of the United States at the time of depopulation.